 Bode FGS also identified a unknown victim from remains dating back to 1881.

-Overall, Bode has processed more than 100 cases for forensic genealogy.
+Bode has worked on more than 200 cases for forensic genealogy.
 These cases have provided new investigative leads in cases that had gone cold.
 Bode works closely with investigators, crime laboratories and attorneys to determine the best approach for testing and investigating cases.

 Contact Bode.Service@Bodetech.com for a free case review.